nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

       ]
     },
     "onExistingRelationship": {
-      // Specification of the Request whose validity was checked in the previous step
+      // Specification of the Request whose validity was checked in the previous step.
-      // Is used if an active Relationship already exists between the Sender and the Recipient "title": "Example of a Request",
+      // This Request is used if an active Relationship already exists.
+      "title": "Example of a Request",
       "items": [
         {